-(1) Advertising shall pertain to radio and shall be of nature of interest to radio amateurs or experimenters in their pursuit of the art.
+(1) Advertising shall pertain to radio and shall be of nature of interest to radio anateurs or experimenters in the pursuit of the art.
 (2) No display of any character will be accepted, nor can any special typographical arrangement, such as all or part capital letters be used which would tend to make one advertisement stand out from the others.

-(3) The Ham-Ad rate is 15¢ per word, except as notedlin paragraph (6) below.

-(4) Remittance in full must accompany copy.
+(3) The Ham-Ad rate is 15b per word, except as notedlin the third of the full must accompany copy.
 No cash or contract discount or agency commission will be allowed.

-(5) Closing date for Ham-Ads is the 25th of the second month preceding publication date.

-(6) A special rate of 7¢ per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a member of the American Radio Relay League.
-Thus, advertising of bons fide surplus equipment owned, used and for sale by an individual of the contract of the contract of the American Radio Relay League takes the 7¢ per and the American Radio Relay League takes the 7¢ are allowed and for sale by an individual of the contract of the commercial and all advertising by him takes the 15¢ rate.
-Provisions of paragraphs (1), (2), (4) and (5) apply to all advertising in this column regardless of which rate may apply. apply.
+(3) Colour date for Ham-Ads is the 25th of the second much preceding publication date.
+(4) Repetial rate of 7¢ per word, except as notedling publication date.
+(5) Colour date of 7¢ per word will apply to advertising which, in our judgment, is obviously non-commercial in the state and is placed and signed and for speed word will apply to advertising or appendication date.
+(5) Aspecial rate of 7¢ per word will apply to advertising which and is placed and signed and for speed the date in approximation and the provide and advertising by him takes the 16 for a speed and for speed and fo